How To Create An Integrated Marketing Campaign

 Create Repurposable Content

-It can take more than five impressions for an individual to recognise a brand or specific marketing message; ensure messaging and offers are clear, compelling and consistent.
+It can take more than five impressions for an individual to recognize a brand or specific marketing message; ensure messaging and offers are clear, compelling and consistent.

 In addition, ensure that every piece of content you develop can be used in multiple places.
 For instance, a white paper could be broken down and made into 6 different blog posts.
 You could take the content from a popular blog post and turn it into a script to create a more engaging video.
 Remember to think of your audience on each channel to determine the best kind of content to develop.